Frequently Asked Questions

 Do your stands have a solid back and top?
 Why is that important?

-Our stands not only come with a 3/4″ top, but a SOLID 3/4″ PLYWOOD BACK.
-Most commercially available stands on the market do not even have a top or back.
-They purely rely on the frame.
-It is our opinion that a stand without a solid back or top is NOT strong enough to support a large aquarium for a lifetime.
-Having a solid top, and back also helps with noise reduction from pumps, and other power equipment being housed under the stand.
+Our stands come with a 3/4″ top and a solid 3/4″ plywood back.
+Most stands on the market don’t have a top or back, relying purely on the frame.
+A stand without a solid back or top is NOT strong enough to support a large aquarium for a lifetime.
+Having a solid top and back also helps with noise reduction from pumps, and other power equipment under the stand.

 Back to Top